SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Assetto Corsa Competizione

   1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD after a driver swap.
 The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to *both selected*, to have some sort of initial state.
 This means, that you have to open the Pitstop MFD and select both repair options, once you've picked up the car.
 And you must do this **without** the help and control of the ["Pitstop" mode}(https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
 So do not use your Button Box here.
 The other possibility is to leave them as they are, but double check later, after Jona has dialed the pitstop options.

+## Server Administration

+This section is only relevant for those of you, who want to setup and manage their own servers.

 ## How it works